ktkiiski/immuton/README.md

 **Immuton** is a _collection of utility functions_ for working with _immutable values_, improving the _change detection_ and _memory footprint_ in your app.

-Immuton has zero production dependencies, and you may only import the functions you need in your app, allowing your bundler (e.g. [Webpack](https://webpack.js.org/)) to exclude any unused files from this library, resulting in smaller bundle sizes.
+Immuton has _zero production dependencies_, and you may only import the functions you need in your app, allowing your bundler (e.g. [Webpack](https://webpack.js.org/)) to exclude any unused files from this library, resulting in smaller bundle sizes.

 It is important to note that these functions can only be used if you follow the _immutability principle_ with all parameters and return values in this library.
 Mutating values passed to or returned by these functions these functions **will** have dangerous side-effects.
 To keep this library as lightweight as possible, there is no enforced protection for these mutations.